FarronF/limerick-council-meetings/meetings/2017/11/09-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes Special Meeting - Meeting of Municipal District of Adare-Rathkeale - 23rd October 2017.md

 specification for overground slurry tanks and retrospective funding allocated to farmers

-for its installation in existing systems.---
+for its installation in existing systems.
+---
 2

 Members thanked the Senior Executive Engineer for her presentation and noted the